South Africa’s North & East Coast

 - Panorama Route: Blyde River Canyon, God´s Window, Bourke’s Luck Potholes

 We have visited all lodges, guesthouses and camps and can therefore recommend them first hand Instead of t huge impersonal tourism hotels we offer you owner-managed guesthouses and private lodges where you have a better opportunity of getting to know more about your destination, while interacting with the staff and owners.

 Day 1 Arrival in Johannesburg / Pretoria, South Africa

 Distance approx. 70 km, driving time approx. 1h

 After your arrival in Johannesburg, you pick up your rental car and drive to Brooks Cottage in Pretoria.
-The rest of the day is at leisure and you can either relax at the guesthouse or do a half-day excursion to explore Johannesburg or Pretoria.
-You will overnight at the Brooks Cottage.
+The rest of the day is at leisure and you can either relax at the guesthouse’s pool, stock up on supplies or explore Johannesburg or Pretoria.

 Day 2-3 Johannesburg, South Africa - Clarens, South Africa

 Distance day 2 approx. 350-400 km; driving time approx. 4-5h